secSandman/AzureLabs/README.md

 # AzureLabs

-Code For Settingup Azure Lab to Learn
+Code For Setting up Azure Lab to Learn and Have Fun